novuhq/novu/docs/docs/overview/introduction.md

 The seed exploded and thousands of developers from around the world started reaching out to tell us their stories of building such systems in-house.

 It was then that we realized: Building Novu was not going to be an act of an individual alone.
-Rather it’s a collaborative work of many.
+Rather it was going to be a collaborative work of many.

 That's why we invite you to join us in building the future of notification experiences.
 Let's work together to create a better way to keep users informed and engaged.